-Before you can even think about your company’s growth trajectory, you need to ensure that you have a solid staff that can help you achieve it.
+Before you can even think about your company’s growth trajectory, you need to have a solid staff to help you achieve your goals.

-“Hiring the absolute best people you can is a surefire way to ensure fast growth," added Christian Lanng, CEO and chairman of business software provider Tradeshift.
+“Hiring the absolute best people you can is a surefire way to ensure fast growth,” said Christian Lanng, CEO and co-founder of business software provider Tradeshift.
 “It’s all about having the right team.”

-Rather than trying to acquire new customers, direct your attention to the core customers you already have, said Bill Reilly, a Wisconsin-based auto repair entrepreneur.
-You can do this by implementing a referral or customer loyalty program, or trying out marketing strategies based on previous purchase behaviors to encourage repeat business, he said.
+Rather than trying to acquire new customers, direct your attention to the core customers you already have, suggested Bill Reilly, a Wisconsin-based auto repair entrepreneur.
+You can do this by implementing a referral or customer loyalty program or trying out marketing strategies based on previous purchasing behaviors to encourage repeat business, he said.

 Risk is an inevitable part of starting and growing a business.
-It’s impossible to control everything, but there are plenty of ways to limit internal and external threats to your company and its growth.
+It’s impossible to control everything, but there are many ways to limit internal and external threats to your company and its growth.
 One important resource to help you accomplish this is your business insurance provider.

-“Small businesses need to manage their growth to avert disruptions that can bring business to a grinding halt,” said Mike DeHetre, vice president of product development at Travelers.
-For example, “the theft of employee data, customer records and product designs can destroy a small business, generating significant costs and eroding customer confidence and loyalty,” he said.
+“Small businesses need to manage their growth to avert disruptions that can bring business to a grinding halt,” said Mike DeHetre, senior vice president of underwriting and insurance at Preferred Mutual.
+For example, “the theft of employee data, customer records, and product designs can destroy a small business, generating significant costs and eroding customer confidence and loyalty,” he said.
 “Not every business owner’s policy covers data breaches or other cyber losses.
 Small businesses should be prepared by seeking insurance products that help them recover, including those that cover the cost of remediation and lawsuits.”

-As small businesses grow, they may add space or equipment, create new products or services, or increase their operating and distribution footprint, so DeHetre advised periodically reviewing your policy to ensure you have the right coverage.
+As your small business grows, you may add space or equipment, create new products or services, or increase your operating and distribution footprint.
+Therefore, DeHetre recommended reviewing your policy periodically to ensure you have the right coverage.

-“It’s easy to forget this step amid rapid expansion, but you don’t want to find out that you’ve outgrown your coverage just when you need it the most," DeHetre said.
+“It’s easy to forget this step amid rapid expansion, but you don’t want to find out that you’ve outgrown your coverage just when you need it the most,” he said.

-One trait that successful startups often have in common is the ability to switch directions quickly in response to changes in the market.
-Lanng noted that an agile approach to development, both in terms of your product and your company, will help you grow more quickly.
+One trait that many successful startups have in common is the ability to switch directions quickly in response to changes in the market.
+Lanng said an agile approach to development, both in your product and your company, will help you grow more quickly.

 “By allowing yourself to adapt and change quickly, you’re able to test different approaches to business and find out what works best,” Lanng told Business News Daily.
 “It allows you to fail, pick yourself back up and keep going.”

-Chris Cornell, founder and CEO of Manhead Merchandise, said his company has found adaptability to be key in expanding its client base beyond the music industry.
+Chris Cornell, founder and CEO of Manhead Merchandise, said his company has found adaptability to be key in expanding its client base beyond its initial focus on music merchandise.

-“Look to current pop culture trends for an opportunity to become part of the movement, when it makes sense," Cornell said.
-“In an era of internet-fame, we looked to expand our horizons beyond the music industry.
-We partnered with ‘The King of Pop Culture’ and insta-famous pup, Doug the Pug to release his new gear.
+“Look to current pop culture trends for an opportunity to become part of the movement when it makes sense,” he said.
+“In an era of internet fame, we looked to expand our horizons beyond the music industry.
+We partnered with ‘The King of Pop Culture’ and Insta-famous pup Doug the Pug to release his new gear.
 Recognizing the reach and popularity of Doug, we were able to take his merchandise to the next level, extending our business model beyond bands.”

-Customers’ perceptions of your business can really make or break a business.
+Customers’ perceptions can make or break your business.
 Deliver quality experiences and products, and they’ll quickly sing your praises on social media; mess it up, and they’ll tell the world even faster.
-Fast growth depends on making your current and potential customers happy with their experience, DeHetre said.
+Fast growth depends on making your current and potential customers happy.